noushskadoush/adatched_data_story/index.md

 ### 🏅 3 - Political Films and Watergate Scandal

 We're pretty confient that World War II had an effect on the silver screen by now.
 The world resonating impact of this event kind of speaks for itself.
-But it coul be intresting to look at smaller and more local political events on the film industry overall:  The Watergate Scandal for example.
+But it could be intresting to look at smaller and more local political events on the film industry overall:  The Watergate Scandal for example.

 > 🤓  _The Watergate scandal was a major political scandal in the 1970s where members of President Nixon's administration were involved in a break-in at the Democratic National Committee headquarters and subsequent cover-up, leading to Nixon's resignation in 1974._